Welcome to Risdon Vale Primary School

 - We understand that there at some students who require intensive, individualised behaviour support from time to time.
 We work with families when planning and implementing specific strategies.

 We have a proud past and Risdon Vale Primary school continues to look to the future.
 Risdon Vale is a growing suburb of new housing and families who, together with our third generation students, have high expectations of us to prepare local children for bright and fulfilling futures well beyond primary school.

-Please contact the school regarding any enquiries about how we are achieving our vision.
+Please contact the school regarding any enquiries.
 We can achieve anything as a community if we work together.